Organ Systems in Animals Online Test 9th Science Lesson 20 Questions in English

 Correct

-Explanation Urine formation begins with the filtration of blood through epithelial walls of the glomerulus and Bowman’s capsule.
+Urine formation begins with the filtration of blood through epithelial walls of the glomerulus and Bowman’s capsule.
 The filtrate is called as the glomerular filtrate.
 Both essential and non-essential substances present in the blood are filtered.
-Incorrect

-Explanation Urine formation begins with the filtration of blood through epithelial walls of the glomerulus and Bowman’s capsule.
+Urine formation begins with the filtration of blood through epithelial walls of the glomerulus and Bowman’s capsule.
 The filtrate is called as the glomerular filtrate.
 Both essential and non-essential substances present in the blood are filtered.

 -